Community Conversations

 In-Person or Online • Free to All

+Community Conversations is a way to build community through conversation.
 Coming together as a community is something we highly value at Satya.
 While each of us leads lives across a diverse array of experiences, beliefs, and backgrounds, the practice of yoga is what unites us all – building a greater connection with ourselves, and each other.

 Community Conversations is a space where members of the Satya community – and beyond – continue the unifying practice of yoga through purposeful, facilitated conversations.
 Much like the physical practice of yoga asana (poses), the practice of intentional conversation is a practice of connection and awareness.
 As we exercise our capacity for purposeful and patient communication, we gain a greater understanding of ourselves and others, build a stronger sense of community, and carry compassion forward into the rest of our lives.